schumadi/nd025-disaster-response/README.md

     * Trains and tunes a model
     * Outputs results on the test set
     * Exports the final model as a pickle file
+-  Screenshots: Contains the png files shown below.
 - This README file
 - notebooks: Contains exploratory jupyter notebooks not necessary for this project
 - nd025-disaster-response.yaml: A yaml-file specifiying the requirements for this project.
 Can also be used to set up an AWS Sagemaker-Studio Conda environment.
+- requirements.txt: Libraries used for this project.

 ### Instructions
 1. Run the following commands in the project's root directory to set up your database and model.